arhamlet/Yet-Another-EfficientDet-Pytorch/readme.md

 	In this paper, we are introduced to the EfficientDet that gice state-of-the-art performance with improved accuracy and efficiency.

+Moreover, weighted feature fusion is also introduced in the paper.
+It involves assigning different weights to different feature maps and then make them trainable to get the optimal results.
+For this purpose three strategies were propesed:

+1. Unbounded Fusion: In this case, the weight can be a scalar, vector or a multi-dimensional tensor applied on every feature, channel or pixel respectively.
+2. Softmax-based Fusion: Using softmax to bound the unbounded weights between 0 and 1.
+3. Fast Normalized Fusion: As softmax is computationally expensive, use a Relu at the weight and then normalize it so that the upper limit is one.

 I trained the Efficientdet D2 on Playing Cards dataset.
 The information regarding the dataset, the whole training process and the evaluation results are discussed in the ensuing sections.

 ## Requirements